xvik/gradle-quality-plugin/src/doc/docs/guide/java.md

 (plugin enables checkstyle based on a configured version, so there is no need to manually specify `quality.checkstyle=true`)

+!!! note
+    There is an issue with spotbugs plugin 6.x on **windows** java 11:

+    ```
+    java.io.IOException: No files to analyze could be opened
+        at edu.umd.cs.findbugs.FindBugs2.execute(FindBugs2.java:302)
+        at edu.umd.cs.findbugs.FindBugs.runMain(FindBugs.java:390)
+        at edu.umd.cs.findbugs.FindBugs2.main(FindBugs2.java:1223)
+    ```

+    It is because of empty "onlyAnalyze" cli parameter (jdk arguments parsing bug).
+    There is nothing you can do about it, except using spotbugs plugin 5.x (not affected by this problem).
+    Problem [reported](https://github.com/spotbugs/spotbugs-gradle-plugin/issues/1432), waiting for a fixed version.

 ## Java 8 support

 There is no way to enable checkstyle on java 8.
 But it would not be a problem: